Military Personnel Records Center: Later history

 In 1965, when photocopy machines became widespread at the Military Personnel Records Center, it became easier to reproduce service records upon request from all interested parties.
-Even so, between 1965 and 1973 the Military Personnel Records Center gradually became overwhelmed with the volume of records requests it was receiving and developed a bad reputation as being non-customer friendly, with an average wait time of between 11 and 16 weeks for record responses.
+Even so, between 1965 and 1973 the Military Personnel Records Center gradually became overwhelmed by records requests. and developed a bad reputation as being non-customer friendly, with an average wait time of between 11 and 16 weeks for record responses.

 Until 1996, the Military Personnel Records Center operated through a complex system of paperwork forms with little computer automation.
-The 1980s saw serious complaints against the facility to the extent that the military service departments began procedures to hold their own records rather than have such records sent to the Military Personnel Records Center.
+By the 1980s, serious complaints about the facility led the military service departments to develop procedures to hold their own records rather than have such records sent to the Military Personnel Records Center.

 Move to Spanish Lake

+In 2011, the Military Personnel Records Center moved to a new facility in Spanish Lake, Missouri.
 Beginning in 2015, the designation "Military Personnel Records Center" was dropped from most official correspondence, with the military records building in Spanish Lake thereafter referred to as the "National Personnel Records Center".
 Likewise, the civilian records counterpart was renamed from the Civilian Personnel Records Center to the "NPRC Annex".
 The term "National Personnel Records Center" may now refer to both the physical military records building in Spanish Lake, as well as an overall term for the National Archives federal records complexes located in St. Louis.